 Sleep is really important for everyone, but especially for those who suffer from chronic pain, as fatigue can make chronic pain worse.

 Sleep is the time when our bodies repair themselves, both physically (torn muscle fibers) and psychologically (working through fears and anxiety).
 Each sleep cycle (which lasts about 100 minutes) is divided into physically repairing sleep and psychologically repairing sleep.
-Age affects this balance, for example babies spend almost all of their sleeping hours in psychologically reparative sleep (dreaming), whereas older adults spend more time in physically repairing sleep.
+Age affects this balance, for example babies spend almost all of their sleeping hours in psychologically repairing sleep (dreaming), as older adults spend more time in physically repairing sleep.

 When anxiety, depression or poor sleep habits interfere with sleep patterns, the natural ability of the body to repair itself becomes disrupted.